User Registration

 The vast majority of our API is only available to Wire users.
 Unless a user is autoprovisioned, they have to register an account by calling the POST /register endpoint.

-Most users also go through activation – sharing and verifying an email address and/or phone number with Wire.
+Most users also go through activation – sharing and verifying an email address with Wire.
 This can happen either before or after registration.
 Certain functionality is only available to activated users.

-During the standard registration flow, the user first calls POST /activate/send to pre-verify their email address or phone number.
-Phone numbers must be in E.164 format.
+During the standard registration flow, the user first calls POST /activate/send to pre-verify their email address.

 POST /register